ceford/cefjdemos-data-jdm-user/articles/en/getting-started/introduction-to-joomla.md

 You can configure what appears on various dashboards but that is best left until experience warrants a change.

+#### Atum Features to notice

+- At the top is the Title bar containing the Joomla Logo, the Title of the page on display and a group of Information icons.
+They are on every page but disabled on Edit pages.
+To find out what they do: try them.
+- The default page is the *Home Dashboard*.
+It contains panels grouping together often used Management features.
+You can add and remove panels as you please.
+And you can add items to panels and remove items too.
+- The column to the left is the *Administrator Menu*.
+This provides access to the most commonly used features.
+The right bracket marker (\>) indicates that this menu opens to reveal more items.
+The group of four squares marker opens a dashboard that also contains panels grouping together commonly used features.
+- The Toggle button collapses or expands the menu on demand to provide more workspace.

 ## Extensions